 Hurricanes, earthquakes, etc.

-Business Impact Analysis (BIA) evaluates the impact of the risk that is identified above for your business operations.
-A BIA can help to predict and quantify costs, both financial and non-financial.
-It also investigates the impact of different potential disasters on business security, finance, marketing, reputation, legal compliance, and quality assurance.
+Business Impact Analysis (BIA) evaluates the effect of the risk identified above on business operations.
+A BIA can help predict and quantify costs, both financial and non-financial.
+It also evaluated the effects of various disasters on business security, finances, marketing, reputation, legal compliance and quality assurance.

 Cegal and Disaster Recovery

-We specialise in hybrid cloud solutions, set-up and operation of business-critical solutions and monitoring of databases.
-Cegal has extensive experience of high-availability environments, helping both small and large customers to find the right solution at the right price.
+Cegal has extensive experience with high availability environments, where we assist both small and large customers in finding the right solution at the right price.